Coolchirutha/CP/README.md

 All the question numbers are written and some tricky questions I have explained my approach to the problem and also explained the code.
 In some problems you may find multiple approaches to the same problem.

-This repository is to help others as well as for myself when i need to revise some topics or questions in my future.
+This repository is to help others as well as for myself when I need to revise some topics or questions in my future.
 I will try to keep this as updated as possible.

 ## My setup